Anurag-Bharati/Twilight/src/main/resources/ReadMe.txt

 Image Size: Any size that have 16:9 pixel ratio.
 Image format: .jpg

-To add or delete the image you must change the array size first @Dashboard.java
+To add or delete the image you must change the array size first @Controller.Dashboard.java